Introduction to Shopify

 | Title Tags | Available | Available |

-| Meta Descriptions | Available | Plugins can be used |
+| Meta Descriptions | Available | Available via plugins |

-| Header tags | Available | Available |
+| Header Tags | Available | Available |

-| URL structure | Available | Available |
+| URL Structure | Available | Available |

-| Mobile support | Available | Depends on Theme and Plugin |
+| Mobile Support | Available | Depends on theme and plugins |

-| Website speed | Optimize speed | Depends on hosting, Theme, and Plugin |
+| Site Speed | Optimized for speed | Depends on hosting, themes, and plugins |

-| Image optimization | Can be used via App | Plugins can be used |
+| Image optimization | Accessible via App | Available via plugins |

-| Sitemap | Available but limited | Plugins can be used |
+| Sitemap | Available but limited | Available via plugins |

 | SSL certificate | Available | Depends on hosting |

-| Redirects | Available | Plugins can be used |
+| Redirects | Available | Available via plugins |

-Conclusion: Both Shopify and WordPress will allow you to create an e-commerce store with optimized on-page SEO.
+Conclusion: Both Shopify and WordPress will allow you to create an e-commerce store with optimized page SEO.
 WordPress will require you to work harder because not everything is available out of the box, but it offers greater scalability.

 - Shopify Plan:This plan is suitable for various businesses and comes with lower credit card rates and transaction fees.
 With additional features like unlimited Staff POS PINs, gift cards, and professional reports, you will be able to create a more efficient and engaging online store.